ordinary-developer/__obsolete-book_c_plus_plus_concurrency_in_action_a_williams/README.md

 https://github.com/ordinary-developer/book_c_plus_plus_concurrency_in_action_a_williams.git`

-license
+License
 -------

-this project is offered under the MIT license.
+This project is offered under the MIT license.

-contributing
+Contributing
 ------------

-this project doesn't need to be contributed

-but just in case you can always connect with me
+This project doesn't need to be contributed, but just in case you can always connect with me